 Works continue to drive down leakage across Westmeath

-Working in partnership with Westmeath County Council, Irish Water is replacing over 1.2km of old and damaged, water mains, in Rathcolman, Mullingar along the R392 and adjacent road, the L1801.
-Aged pipes over time can significantly impact water quality, leakage levels, and pressure.
-Replacing these old, damaged pipes with new, modern pipework will greatly reduce the instances of bursts, outages, and low-pressure affecting customers.
-The project, which will begin next week, represents a significant investment by Irish Water.
+Working in partnership with Westmeath County Council, Uisce Éireann is replacing approximately 2km of old and damaged water mains along the L5744 and adjacent roads in Castlepollard with new, modern pipes.
+Ageing pipes over time can significantly impact water quality, leakage levels, and pressure.
+Replacing these old, damaged pipes will greatly reduce the high levels of leakage, interruptions, and low-pressure affecting customers in the community.
+The project, which will begin in the coming days, represents a significant investment by Uisce Éireann.

-Highlighting the importance of these upgrades, Matt Thomson, Leakage Reduction Programme Regional Lead with Irish Water, said, “We are delighted to announce this major investment for Mullingar.
-Replacing these old and damaged pipes is a first step in tackling water pressure and leakage issues which have been affecting homes and businesses.
-The works will not only reduce the amount of drinking water lost to leakage, it will deliver a much more reliable supply for generations to come.
+Highlighting the importance of these upgrades and others in the area, Matt Thomson, Leakage Reduction Programme Regional Lead with Uisce Éireann, said, “We are delighted to announce this investment for the local community in Loughpark.
+This is one of several on-going projects in Castlepollard, last month in Kiltoon we started replacing over 4km of old and damaged water mains.
+Replacing these old and damaged pipes is a first step in tackling the high levels of leakage, low water pressure, and outages which have been affecting homes and businesses.
+The works will not only reduce the amount of drinking water lost to leakage but will also deliver a much more reliable water supply for generations to come.

 “To minimise the impact on the local community, we are delivering these works on a phased basis with areas of work limited to short sections.”

 Fixing leaks can be complicated but we are making progress.
 In 2018 the rate of leakage nationally was 46%, by the end of 2021 it was reduced to 38%.
 We are on track to achieve a national leakage rate of 25% by the end of 2030.
-For more information, please visit our National Leakage Reduction Programme page.
+For more information, please visit www.water.ie/reducingleaks.

-The Irish Water customer care helpline is open 24/7 on 1800 278 278 and customers can also contact us on Twitter @IWCare with any queries.
-For updates please visit the Supply and Service Updates section of our website.
+The Uisce Éireann customer care helpline is open 24/7 on 1800 278 278 and customers can also contact us on Twitter @IWCare with any queries.
+For updates please visit the Water Supply Updates section of the Uisce Éireann website.